yourdailylauren/credit-risk-classification/Credit_Risk/report-actual.md

 ## Results

-Using bulleted lists, we summarize the balanced accuracy scores and the precision and recall scores of both machine learning models:
+Using bulleted lists, summarize the balanced accuracy scores and the precision and recall scores of both machine learning models:

 * Machine Learning Model 1 (Original Data):
   * Balanced Accuracy Score: 0.952